launchdarkly-labs/launchdarkly-workshops/launchdarkly-basics/instruqt/01-release/02-releasing-your-first-feature/assignment.md

 }
 ```

-**Step 4:** Save the file
+4. Save the file (Cmd+S / Ctrl+S)

-Switch to the [Toggle Outfitters](#tab-1) tab, and you should see no change on our page, why?
-Well because we haven't enabled the flag.
-This is what we mean by testing in production.
-The code is currently in place, but its disabled behind our feature flag.
+Switch to the [Toggle Outfitters](#tab-1) tab, and you should see no change on our page.Since we haven't turned the flag on, our original preview page is being shown.
+However, our new code is in place and ready for action!

 # Flags in Action

 1. Switch to the [LaunchDarkly](#tab-0) tab.
 1. Click the On/Off toggle to turn the flag **On**.
 1. Click **Review and save**, then **Save changes**.

-1. Now switch to the [Toggle Outfitters](#tab-1) tab and you should see our new brand new webstore!
+Switch to the [Toggle Outfitters](#tab-1) tab and now you should see our new brand new online store!

-While this is great, and we can disable it immediately if there are any issues, we want to be able to test this with a small group of users before we release it to everyone.
+Unfortunately, this code hasn't been tested by our developers, so for now, let's go ahead and turn this flag off for now.

 1. Switch to the [LaunchDarkly](#tab-0) tab.
 1. Click the On/Off toggle to turn the flag **Off**.
 1. Click **Review and save**, then **Save changes**.

 Great job!
 You've successfully added a LaunchDarkly feature flag to our application!
+In the next challenge, we'll provide a way for our developers to test the app in production without releasing it to the whole world.